velovint/trials-score/README.md

 ## TODO
-* score entry fragment scrolls to the top with each punch
 * Move Clear button to top menu
 * Page title on score entry page
 * Edit rider name/class